 On an symmetric multiprocessor (SMP) machine, all data is visible from all processors.
 NonUniform Memory Access (NUMA) machines also have a shared address space.
 In both cases, there is a single shared memory space and a single operating system instance.
 However, in an SMP machine, each processor is functionally identical and has equal time access to every memory address.
 In contrast, a NUMA system has a shared address space, but the access time to memory vary over physical address ranges and between processing elements.
-The Intel Xeon 7500 series processor (Nehalem i7 architecture) is an example of NUMA architecture.
+The Intel® Xeon® 7500 series processor (Nehalem i7 architecture) and the Intel Xeon processor E5 family platform are examples of NUMA architecture.
 Each processor has its own memory and can address the memory attached to another processor through the Quick Path Interconnet (QPI).
-For more information, see the system architecture overview in "Data Placement Tools Overview" on page 41.
+For more information, see the system architecture overview in "Data Placement Tools Overview" on page 39.